zyzek/LEAPs/content/leaps/leap-8.md

 ### Rationale

 By having two pre-ignition trading rounds, we allow LPs who missed the first round another chance to earn rewards before the token is launched.
 The total amount of trading rewards must be significantly less than the LP rewards to accommodate for the capital inefficiency of the system.

+Users who have staked SNX on L2 already have bootstrapped the network by providing crucial sUSD liquidity.
+By requiring that these stakers also interacted with the Lyra protocol and/or liquidity mining programs, we avoid rewarding idle L2 stakers.

 ### Technical Specification